 Miroku slowly peeled back the bandage he'd applied earlier.
-The wound still bled sluggishly, and Kagome winced and stirred.
-"What happened?"
+The wound still bled sluggishly.

 "You dozed off, Kagome-sama," Miroku replied amiably.
-"If we weren't so far from home, I'd prescribe Kaede-sama's soup."
+"If we were not so far from home, I would prescribe Kaede-sama's soup."

 "Home?"
 The miko stifled a groan as the monk tightened her bandages.
 Clasping the Jewel to her chest, she murmured, "Yes, I...
 I need to go home."